 Haiti

-Continuing violence and a long economic crisis means Haiti remains on the list of countries with the very highest concern of hunger.
-And the situation is set to worsen – between March and June 2025, nearly 2 million people are projected to reach an emergency level of food insecurity.
+Continuing violence and a long economic crisis means Haiti remains on the list of the hungriest countries in the world.
+And the crisis is set to worsen. between March and June 2025, nearly 2 million people are projected to reach an emergency level of food insecurity.

-More people are fleeing their homes due to conflict, and displaced families are living in terrible living conditions.
-With an above-average hurricane season on its way and crop yields predicted to be low, already critical levels of malnutrition are expected to rise.
+More people are fleeing their homes due to violence and conflict, and displaced families are living in terrible living conditions.
+With an above-average Haiti hurricane season on its way and crop yields predicted to be low, already critical levels of malnutrition are rising.

 Mali

-In Mali, ongoing conflict is pushing more and more people are towards critical levels of hunger.
+In Mali, ongoing conflict is pushing more people towards critical levels of hunger.
 In Mopti, Gao, Tombouctou and Kidal, 120,000 people were projected to reach an emergency level of food insecurity between June and August 2024.

-War has continued to spiral since late 2023, with violent groups creating blockades to stop food and aid reaching those who need it.
+War has continued to spiral in Mali since late 2023, with violent groups creating blockades to stop food and aid reaching those who need it.
 Hunger is reaching catastrophic levels.

 To help communities displaced by violence in Mali, we’ve provided people with nutritious food, clean water, good hygiene and safe toilets.
 We also continue to run healthcare services through our mobile health clinics, and we offer mental health support to people affected by the conflict.